|

 remains of two British Governors.

-takes place several times daily on week-days outside the Convent
+ceremonies which can be seen.
+It takes place several times daily on

-and special ceremonial events are held at regular intervals
+week-days and special ceremonial events are held at regular intervals

 throughout the year.
 Further information can be obtained from the